The uniform version of Yau-Tian-Donaldson conjecture for singular Fano varieties

 When $X$ has a discrete automorphism group, K-polystability is also called K-stability.
 In this case, the notion of uniform K-stability as defined in \cite{BHJ17, Der16} is the algebraic correspondent to the properness of Mabuchi energy and is a prior a strengthening of the K-stability condition.
 The uniform K-stability is actually conjectured to be equivalent to K-stability.
 This is known in the smooth case through the solution of Yau-Tian-Donaldson conjecture.
 Uniform K-stability has recently been studied extensively.
 For example Fujita (\cite{Fuj17a}) proved that there is a nice valuative criterion for uniform K-stability (see also \cite{BlJ17, BoJ18b, FO16}), and moreover, uniformly K-stable Fano varieties with a fixed volume are parametrized by a good moduli stack (see \cite{BX18}).

 In this paper, we will in fact deal with the more general case of log-Fano pairs $(X, D)$ (see Definition \ref{defn-logFano}) and prove the following main result: \begin{thm} Assume that a log-Fano pair $(X, D)$ is uniformly K-stable.
-Then the Mabuchi energy of $(X, D)$ is proper. \end{thm} By the work of \cite{BBEGZ, Dar17, DNG18}, if $(X, D)$ has a discrete automorphism group, then $(X, D)$ has a K\"{a}hler-Einstein metric if and only if the Mabuchi energy is proper over the space of finite energy K\"{a}hler metrics (see Theorem \ref{thm-analytic}).
+Then the Mabuchi energy of $(X, D)$ is proper over the space of finite energy $\omega$-psh potentials for any fixed reference smooth K\"{a}hler metric $\omega$. \end{thm} By the work of \cite{BBEGZ, DR17, Dar17, DNG18}, if $(X, D)$ has a discrete automorphism group, then $(X, D)$ has a K\"{a}hler-Einstein metric if and only if the Mabuchi energy is proper over the space of finite energy K\"{a}hler metrics (see Theorem \ref{thm-analytic}).
 Moreover, the latter condition indeed implies that $(X, D)$ is uniformly K-stable (see \cite{Berm15, BHJ19}).